A Place Called Desire

 Filmmaker Leonard Smith III’s documentary film highlights and shares the stories of the New Orleans Lower 9th Ward Desire community.
 He recreates the historical memory of a community and documents the legacy of pride by those who lived in this post-World War II development.
 Smith enables the viewer to look beyond unfair stereotypes and see the thriving, loving community of Desire’s public housing community.

 The Louisiana Trust for Historic Preservation recognizes 11 new award recipients for their impact on historic places, build pride and foster engagement in their communities.
-Awardees have been nominated by the public and selected based on
+Awardees have been nominated by the public and selected based on:

 • Significance and magnitude of the nominee’s contributions and/or achievements.